 The word “retirement” carries a lot of assumptions and baggage with it for many people, so I prefer to refer to this new phase of my life as my “renaissance.”
 It is truly a time when I can rebrand myself, undertake new endeavors that I feel passionate about, and live life (mostly) on my terms.
 (Well, that and those of my husband.)

 One important element of my renaissance is that I plan to write more.
-To date, most of my writing has been centered around my Retire Fabulously! blog.
+To date, most of my writing has been centered around my Retire Fabulously! website.
 But I intend to write on other topics as well, and those writings will appear here.
 This web site will also be used to chronicle the more public-facing happenings in my life, to the extent that I think anyone might be interested.
 I envision this content to be something meatier and more permanent than a Facebook post, but not as self-facing as a diary or journal.
 We’ll see how it goes.